Progress in enablers

 Acting courageously and innovatively when pursuing new opportunities

-2017 saw the launch of the President’s Excellence Fund for Frontier Research and Excellence Fund for Learning and Teaching Innovation as part of Imperial’s strategic commitment to invest new funds to pursue new and risky ideas.
+2017 saw the launch of the President’s The President's Excellence Fund for Frontier Research and Excellence Fund for Learning and Teaching Innovation as part of Imperial’s strategic commitment to invest new funds to pursue new and risky ideas.
 The Fund dedicates £1 million per year to reward excellence while promoting courageous and innovative ideas in research and teaching.
 This is part of Imperial’s strategic commitment to invest new funds to pursue new and risky ideas.
 Following the success of the first cohort, the President’s Excellence Funds for Frontier Research and Education will fund six more projects in 2018.

 Investment in ventures related to Imperial’s core STEM research and education mission, but which also generate a return to fund the College’s core academic mission.
 Milestones include the opening of the Translation & Innovation Hub (I-HUB), which provides space for companies to work alongside Imperial researchers and turn scientific and technological innovations into new products and services.